See customer feedback from over 100 review sites in one placeRequest a demo

 Hotel review sites are one of the most important sources of customers in the hospitality industry.
 A 2019 study from TripAdvisor showed 79 percent of users are more likely to book a hotel with a higher rating when they choose “between two otherwise identical properties,” and 52 percent of users would not book a hotel with no reviews.

 Additional research from the Expedia Group showed travelers will pay more to stay at a hotel with better ratings rather than a hotel with a better brand name.
 In other words, people value a hotel’s reviews more than its brand name when it comes to making a purchase decision.

 With success heavily dependent on customer reviews, it’s important that your hotel’s online presence is visible on as many sites as possible.
-In addition to the top 10 review sites, we also provided a plethora of review sources that are worth monitoring.
+Creating and controlling your hotel listing on multiple sites is part of cultivating a positive online reputation.

 The 10 Most Popular Hotel Review Sites

 TripAdvisor, the “world’s largest travel site,” accounts for 25 percent of all hotel reviews from the top 10 sites.
 In addition to claiming your hotel on the popular website, interacting with customers can also have some financial benefits.
 One study showed that timely responses to customers on TripAdvisor can lead to increased revenue.